WowSuchRicky/CS739/hw2/client/README.md

 ------
 TODO:

-2. (Alex) using text editor like emacs doesn't work it's saving the temp file correctly (with enclosing pound symbols) doesn't seem to be able to successfully overwrite the original

-3. ensure that if serve crashes and reboots immediately: client doesn't notice anything beyond slow down can continue to retry until succeed (idempotency)
+- ensure that if serve crashes and reboots immediately: client doesn't notice anything beyond slow down can continue to retry until succeed (idempotency)

-4. ensure that when one file is open and client A deletes it, client B should be able to continue to modify, save it.
+- ensure that when one file is open and client A deletes it, client B should be able to continue to modify, save it.

-5. write buffer optimization
+- write buffer optimization

-6. measurements & graphs
+- measurements & graphs (after all else is done)

+- (if we have time) fix this: using text editor like emacs doesn't work it's saving the buffer correctly (with enclosing pound symbols) doesn't seem to be able to successfully overwrite the original

+- answer some questions that we'll be asked during meeting
+  1) why did we pick gRPC?
+  2) others??

 DONE:
 1. (solved) rename isn't working fully, so 'mv' doesn't work